Razib91lightspeed/log-output/readme.md

 # Exercise 4.4 – Canary Deployment with CPU-Based Analysis (Ping-pong App)

-## Goal

-The purpose of this exercise is to demonstrate a canary deployment using Argo Rollouts, where Prometheus is used to monitor CPU usage and automatically stop unsafe updates.

-An AnalysisTemplate is configured to track the total CPU usage of all containers in the `project` namespace during a rollout.
-If the CPU usage exceeds a predefined threshold, the rollout is aborted and the stable version remains active.

----

 ## AnalysisTemplate (CPU Monitoring)

 An AnalysisTemplate named `ping-pong-cpu-usage` was created with the following behavior: